t-snyder/tech-blog/_posts/2024-11-15-Learn-03-Basic-Gateway-API.md

 ---
 layout: readme
-title: Learning - Basic Gateway API (Istio - Ambient Mode, Cert-Manager)
+title: Learning-03 Basic Gateway API (Istio - Ambient Mode, Cert-Manager)
 pinned: false
 excerpt: Shell instructions for deploying Kubernetes Gateway API, Istio Ambient Mode, and Cert-Manager using HTTPRoute for Http and Https-terminated, and TLSRoute for Passthru.
 last_modified_at: 2024-12-01